kvecchione/baking.kvecchione.com/content/post/focaccia.md

 weight = 1
 +++

-Delicious focaccia to eat plain or to use as sandwich bread!
+Delectible focaccia to eat plain or to use as sandwich bread!
 <!--more-->

 # Overview